 Polk's top-end home, custom-install and car audio lines will get a significant increase in consumer exposure now that the brand is returning to Tweeter after an absence of about a decade.

-The change coincides with a planned 50-percent cutback in Tweeter’s annual purchases of Boston Acoustics products beginning in May.
-Tweeter is continuing to offer Boston’s custom-install speakers and car audio products and hasn’t eliminated Boston products completely from its mix, as had been reported.
+The change coincides with a planned 50 percent cutback in Tweeter's annual purchases of Boston Acoustics products, which began in May.
+Tweeter is continuing to offer Boston's custom-install speakers and car audio products and hasn't eliminated Boston products completely from its mix, as had been reported.

 In a related distribution change, Circuit City will replace Polk's step-up RTi speaker series with a new entry-level high-value series called Monitor, which is available on a nonexclusive basis and is designed "to work better on a fast sales floor," said Polk's communications director Paul DiComo.
 "Tweeter and Circuit City won't share a lot of products," he added.
 With the distribution changes, "We're tailoring our products to fit the strengths of the distribution channels," DiComo said.
 The changes will also significantly increase exposure for Polk's top-end LSi cabinet speakers and top-end LCi custom series, he said.